 A baseline assessment is carried out when the children start school.
 We then monitor how well the children are achieving against Early Years expectations.
 This helps to identify those achieving a Good Level of Development and those requiring additional support.

 Phonics Screening Check at the end of Year 1

 This assesses children’s segmenting and blending phonic skills as part of early reading.

 End of Key Stage 1

-The new 2016 KS1 Interim Teacher Assessment Framework will be used to teacher assess whether children are working at, towards or at a greater depth within the expected national standard in Reading, Writing, Maths and Science.
+The End of KS1 Teacher Assessment Framework will be used to teacher assess whether children are working at, towards or at a greater depth within the expected national standard in Reading, Writing, Maths and Science.
 Reading and Maths national KS1 tests are also carried out in May to assess children’s depth of understanding and compare to schools nationally.
 Any children who did not meet the required Phonics standard in Y1 take the check again at the end of Y2.

 End of Key Stage 2

-The new 2016 KS2 Interim Teacher Assessment Framework will be used to teacher assess whether children are working at, towards or at a greater depth within the expected national standard in Reading, Writing, Maths and Science.
-Children take the national statutory tests that assess whether they’ve achieved national expectations, which will be measured by a scaled score, where 100 equals average.
+The End of KS2 Teacher Assessment Framework will be used to teacher assess whether children are working at, towards or at a greater depth within the expected national standard in Reading, Writing, Maths and Science.
+Children take the national statutory tests that assess whether they’ve achieved national expectations, which are measured by a scaled score, where 100 equals average.

 For further details see the school Assessment, Recording and Reporting policy.